 Sharing across schedules

-You have the option to share users, positions, job sites, shift templates, and schedule templates between schedules.
+You have the option to share users, positions, tags, job sites, shift templates, task lists, and schedule templates between schedules.

-If users are tagged to multiple schedules, you can see all their shifts at the same time to avoid scheduling shifts that conflict.
+If users are assigned to multiple schedules, you can see all their shifts at the same time to avoid scheduling shifts that conflict.

-If you allow shift swaps and drops, users can only exchange shifts with users that belong to the same schedule.
+If you allow shift swapping and dropping of shifts, users can only exchange shifts with users that belong to the same schedule.

 Full schedule view for employees